Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Historically, the access point functionality in FreeBSD has suffered from serious compatibility or performance problems with some wireless clients.
-Over time this has improved significantly. pfSense access points are used in various locations with no trouble.
-It is used with various clients such as MacBook Pro, Apple AirTunes, Mac mini, iPod Touch, Adroid devices, Palm, various Windows laptops, Xbox 360, and FreeBSD clients and it works very reliably.
+Over time this has improved significantly. pfSense® access points are used in various locations with no trouble.
+It is used with various clients such as MacBook Pro, Apple AirTunes, Mac mini, iPod Touch, Android devices, Palm, various Windows laptops, Xbox 360, and FreeBSD clients and it works very reliably.

 There is the possibility of finding incompatible devices with any access point.
 FreeBSD is no exception and it can be more common with FreeBSD than other access points.
-Using pfSense as an access point can work quite well with the right card and configuration.
+Using a pfSense device as an access point can work quite well with the right card and configuration.

 In general, we still recommend Using Existing Wireless Routers with pfSense, especially if 802.11n or 802.11ac are required.
-Placing that burden on an external device and allowing pfSense to focus on the firewall/routing/NAT/etc can be simpler in the long run.
+Placing that burden on an external device and allowing pfSense software to focus on the firewall/routing/NAT/etc can be simpler in the long run.
 An access point may still be connected to a dedicated interface or VLAN for isolation purposes.

 Incompatible wireless clients¶